Ceratopsidae: Paleoecology

 The chief predators of ceratopsids were tyrannosaurids. δ^{44/42}Ca ratios in tyrannosaurids indicate that ceratopsids were among their most preferred prey.

 There is evidence for an aggressive interaction between a Triceratops and a Tyrannosaurus in the form of partially healed tyrannosaur tooth marks on a Triceratops brow horn and squamosal (a bone of the neck frill); the bitten horn is also broken, with new bone growth after the break.
 It is not known what the exact nature of the interaction was, though: either animal could have been the aggressor.
 Since the Triceratops wounds healed, it is most likely that the Triceratops survived the encounter and managed to overcome the Tyrannosaurus.
 Paleontologist Peter Dodson estimates that in a battle against a bull Tyrannosaurus, the Triceratops had the upper hand and would successfully defend itself by inflicting fatal wounds to the Tyrannosaurus using its sharp horns.

+The Dueling Dinosaurs specimen from the Hell Creek formation shows a Triceratops buried in combat with a Nanotyrannus.

 Classification

 The clade Ceratopsidae was in 1998 defined by Paul Sereno as the group including the last common ancestor of Pachyrhinosaurus and Triceratops; and all its descendants.
 In 2004, Peter Dodson defined it to include Triceratops, Centrosaurus, and all descendants of their most recent common ancestor.
 Ceratopsidae was given an official definition in the PhyloCode by Daniel Madzia and colleagues in 2021 as "the smallest clade containing Centrosaurus apertus, Ceratops montanus, Chasmosaurus belli, and Triceratops horridus".
 This definition ensures that the type species of Ceratopsidae, Ceratops montanus, is included in the clade's definition.